 When the sun sets and darkness begins, signals through our optic nerve instruct our brain to start producing melatonin to prepare our body for sleep.
 The pineal gland continues to produce melatonin throughout the night until the sun rises, instructing the brain to stop melatonin production.

 During the day, there’s hardly enough of the hormone in our blood to detect.
-Bright light works on melatonin the same way it does on vampires, halting it in its tracks.

-**Sleep Tip** Since light stops melatonin production, creating a dark bedroom environment and limiting your exposure to electronics and other bright lights before bedtime can have a dramatic effect on natural melatonin production, and therefore your sleep.
+Sleep Tip: Since light stops melatonin production, creating a dark bedroom environment and limiting your exposure to electronics and other bright lights before bedtime can have a dramatic effect on natural melatonin production, and therefore your sleep.

-How Melatonin Levels Get Disrupted
+Melatonin and Sleep: How Melatonin Levels Get Disrupted

 A key factor to enjoying consistent, healthy sleep is having the right amount of melatonin in your body at the right time.